Caviana: Nature

+Caviana is flat, marshy and frequently flooded, especially in the wet season that runs from January until May.
+Inner Caviana and the edges of Outer Caviana are covered with palm forest marshes that form part of the Marajó várzea biome.
+The centre of Outer Caviana is made up of mondongo swamp fields.

 Caviana is a birdwatchers' haven.
 As many as 145 different species were observed here.
 The ornithologist Joseph B. Steere observed the birds on the island in 1871, specimens were brought to the University of Michigan Museum of Natural History.

 The island is contained in the 59,985 km2 Marajó Archipelago Environmental Protection Area, a sustainable-use conservation unit established in 1989 to protect the environment of the region.

 Archeology

 Map of Outer Caviana showing the location of archeological sites (tesos).
-The location of Rebordelo has been labelled.
+The location of Rebordello has been labelled.

 Caviana is of archeological significance.
 Excavations have been done on the island by Curt Nimuendajú in 1924-1925 and by Betty Meggers in 1948.
 All archeological sites are located on elevations in the landscape that are called tesos.
 Whether these elevations are natural or human-made is debated.

 Evidence from these excavations suggests that the island was settled by indigenous groups in at least two phases.
 The first of these received the name "Caviana phase".
 The period in which these first groups settled on the island hasn't definitively been determined.
 Polychrome ceramics found from this phase are similar to those found in the north and south-east of the current state Amapá, suggesting this region as their origin.

 The second phase of settlement, which extended into colonial times, is associated with the Aruã.
 Evidence found in the tesos indicates that they had much in common with other Arawak groups.
 This is apparent in the alignment of stones, polished statuettes, nephrite beads and amulets, ceramic figures, plates and roasters with dotted decoration.
 Findings in the tesos show that the Aruã practiced secondary burial in urns.
 Their cemeteries contain urns in different styles and also some glass beads and other European objects.
 This can indicate that Caviana was also inhabited by other groups, or that the Aruã traded intensively.